 10% of the revenue of this coaster set will be donated to the project Nchivi Ñuu Savi ‘Gente del Pueblo de la Lluvia’.
 Operating in the Mixtec area of Oaxaca, México, this collective is in charge of organizing workshops to share the Mixtec language and culture with the local community.
 In this way, the collective aims to contribute to the ongoing survival and revitalisation of the Mixtec culture among young people.

 This coaster set was designed for the exhibition Aztecs at Museum Volkenkunde.
 This major exhibition features life-sized warriors carved from stone, mythical human-animal figures, intricate gold jewellery, fascinating drawings and a full-size 3D print of the calendar stone.
 Unique stories bring these artefacts to life.

 Aztecs is fully based on academic research and facts.
 There are many stories about the Aztecs that have no basis in fact.
 We now know much more about the daily lives of normal Aztecs, including their childhood, education and trade links.
 This exhibition at Museum Volkenkunde will put the Aztec culture in a new light.
 It shows the people behind the myth, and the artists behind the art.

-In 2021 more than a million Mexicans still speak Nahuatl, the language of the Aztecs.
-The exhibition will also introduce visitors to their present-day descendants.
+In 2021 more than a million Mexican people still speak Nahuatl, the language of the Aztecs.
+Aztecs will also introduce you to their modern descendants.

-The exhibition is an international collaboration involving several organisations, including the Museo Nacional de Antropologia in Mexico City.
-As a result, it will not only showcase the latest information and understanding, but also a large number of intriguing collection highlights, some of them on display outside Mexico for the very first time.
+Aztecs is an international collaboration that involves several organisations.
+These include the Museo Nacional de Antropología in México City.
+As a result, it will feature a large number of intriguing pieces from the Museo.
+Some of these are on display outside of Mexico for the very first time.